 This world heritage lies just 40 kilometers west of Hoi An, My Son Sanctuary is the perfect day trip from Hoi An that you can ask for.
 You can get to My Son from Hoi An by cycling to enjoy the breeze and the landscape along the way.

 Come to My Son, visitors get lost in the holy land of a ruined Kingdom of Champa.
-The tower-temples were built without any glue and this is still one of the secret of My Son.
+The tower-temples were built without any glue and this is still one of the secrets of My Son.

 3. Da Nang